 Pre-tax earnings of non-United States operations were \$165.2, \$380.9 and \$433.6 in 2023, 2022, and 2021, respectively.
 We have not provided deferred taxes on \$391.5 of accumulated unremitted earnings of non-United States subsidiaries that are considered indefinitely reinvested.
 We have not estimated the deferred tax liability on these earnings as such estimation is not practicable to determine or immaterial to the financial statements.
-As of December 31, 2023, deferred taxes for non-United States subsidiaries that may be remitted earnings of non-United States.
+As of December 31, 2023, deferred taxes for non-United States withholding and other taxes were provided on \$1,519.8 of accumulated unremitted earnings of non-United States subsidiaries that may be remitted to the United States.
 As of December 31, 2023 and 2022, we have recorded a deferred tax liability of \$23.1 and \$18.4, respectively, related to these non-United States earnings that may be remitted.